wcfjeffrey/jeffreywoo-taxstructure-ai-model/README.md

   - Structure considerations
   - Downstream implications
   - Draft step plans
-- 🧠 Suggest refinements based on Hong Kong tax rules
+- 🧠 Suggest refinements based on Hong Kong tax rules and international treaty frameworks
-- 🌍 Future expansion to multi-jurisdictional entities and treaty layers
+- 🌍 Expand to multi-jurisdictional entities, cross-border financing, and treaty optimization

 ## 🚀 Why Choose JeffreyWooTaxStructure?
 Most tools only draw charts. **JeffreyWooTaxStructure** goes further — combining visual design, tax analysis, and structured documentation in one intelligent workspace.
-It simplifies the end-to-end charting needs of tax professionals, enabling smarter structuring decisions with clarity and speed.
+With built-in **international tax planning templates**, it empowers professionals to handle both local and cross-border structuring needs with clarity and speed.

 ## 📦 Getting Started
 1. Clone the repository and install dependencies.
 2. Launch the app to access the interactive canvas.
 3. Drag-and-drop entities, connect relationships, and capture assumptions.
+4. Apply Hong Kong or international tax templates to accelerate structuring.
-4. Let the AI surface tax implications and suggest refinements.
+5. Let the AI surface tax implications and suggest refinements.
-5. Export your structure to PDF, PNG, or save it in **My Structures** for future use.
+6. Export your structure to PDF, PNG, or save it in **My Structures** for future use.

 ## ⚖️ Disclaimer
 **JeffreyWooTaxStructure** provides AI-driven insights for **educational and professional support** only.
 It does not replace formal tax, legal, or financial advice.
 Users should consult qualified advisors before implementing any tax structures in practice.

-## Run Locally
+## ⚙️ Run Locally

 **Prerequisites:**  Node.js

 1. Install dependencies:
    `npm install`
 2. Set the `GEMINI_API_KEY` in [.env.local](.env.local) to your Gemini API key
 3. Run the app:
    `npm run dev`

+## 📋 Sample